monoteba/maya-tweener/README.md

 ## Installation

-Download <a href="https://github.com/mortenblaa/maya-tweener/raw/master/tweener-install.py" download="tweener-install.py">tweener-install.py</a> (right-click, save link as...) and drag the file into Maya's viewport.
+Download [https://github.com/mortenblaa/maya-tweener/raw/master/tweener-install.py](tweener-install.py) (right-click, save link as...) and drag the file into Maya's viewport.
 Make sure it is a `.py` file and not a `.txt` file.

 If you prefer to manually install the plug-in, refer to "Installation" page in the [wiki](https://github.com/mortenblaa/maya-tweener/wiki).